 Introduction to YouthWorks Summer Jobs

-The 2018 YouthWorks Summer Jobs Program is designed to engage city residents, 14 to 21 years of age, in having a productive summer filled with work-based learning that helps to launch their careers.
+The 2019 YouthWorks Summer Jobs Program is designed to engage city residents, 14 to 21 years of age, in having a productive summer filled with work-based learning that helps to launch their careers.
 Youth are exposed (many for the first time) to the world of work that enables them to learn about the variety of occupations available in and around Baltimore.
-Each youth has the opportunity to work 25 hours a week, earning federal minimum wage ($10.10 per hour), for five weeks from June 25, 2018 through July 27, 2018 or July 9, 2018 through August 10, 2018.
-Youth 16 and older are encouraged to participate in the Hire One Youth Academy.
+Each youth has the opportunity to work 25 hours a week, earning state minimum wage ($10.10 per hour), for five weeks from July 1, 2019 through August 2, 2019.
+Youth 16 and older are encouraged to participate in the Private Sector Academy.

 During the recruitment and registration phase of the program, YouthWorks staff will confirm eligibility and help determine an appropriate job match for each participant by carefully reviewing the applicant's age, career interests, skills and abilities.
 YouthWorks is seeking summer worksite applicants that offer city youth work-based learning experiences that fully engage them for every day during the entire five -week summer work period.